Point-set models for homotopy coherent coalgebras

-The functor $\widehat{\mathbf{S}}^c(-)$ is also lax monoidal, like in the 1-categorical situation.
-Therefore, it can be used to define algebras over enriched $\infty$-cooperads, as we will do in \cite{poinsetkoszul}.
-However, as best as we know, there is no available theory of lax comonads in the $\infty$-categorical setting.
-Therefore, in order to obtain a well-behaved definition of coalgebras over an enriched $\infty$-operad, we adapt the methods of \cite[Appendix A]{heuts2024}, used to define non-necessarily conilpotent divided powers coalgebras over a cooperad $\mathscr{C}$.
+This lax monoidal structure implies that it sends enriched $\infty$-cooperads to monads, and thus that it can be used to define algebras over enriched $\infty$-cooperads, as we will do in \cite{poinsetkoszul}.
+However, as best as we know, there is no available theory of lax comonads in the $\infty$-categorical setting, so we cannot directly work with the image of an enriched $\infty$-operad by the dual Schur functor.

+In order to obtain a well-behaved definition of coalgebras over an enriched $\infty$-operad, we adapt the methods of \cite[Appendix A]{heuts2024}.
 The rough idea is to extend to dual Schur functor to the $\infty$-category of pro-objects in $\mathbf{D}$ to make it monoidal, define $\mathscr{P}$-coalgebras in pro-objects of $\mathbf{D}$ and finally take the pullback of that $\infty$-category along the inclusion of $\mathbf{D}$ into $\mathbf{pro}(\mathbf{D})$.
 This definition should be thought as encoding any type of coalgebra (without divided powers) in an enriched setting.